-This post is an excerpt from Ron?s most current White Paper titled The Art of Collaboration
+This post is an excerpt from one of Ron’s White Paper’s titled The Art of Collaboration

-Retail collective buyer organizations and consortiums have evolved primarily in order to compete with the mega retailers and category killers in support of independent retailers.
+Retail collective buyer organizations, consortiums, share groups and the like have evolved primarily in order to compete with the mega retailers and category killers in support of independent retailers.

 These business structures have been around for a long time.
 Many have evolved to use cutting edge negotiation and procurement tools.
 Their retailer members are also benefiting from the use of these tools in order to reduce their net landed costs in many different ways.

 These types of organizations can go by many different names, such as wholesaler, collective buyer, consortium, cooperative, share groups, and more.
 Even large Private Equity Companies that control very large portfolios of vastly disparate companies have adopted these methods and they all have one thing in common; they endeavor to consolidate purchasing volumes for a wide array of business structures to try and compress or contain cost in order to improve financial performance.

 In the retail vertical, companies may actually belong to several different buying groups because their primary group does not offer expertise in a certain area or category.
 Examples can come from direct or indirect spend and can be as specialized as safety equipment and technology or a wide variety of specialized sectors like legal services.

 Buying groups and consortiums are also evolving and beginning to focus on mixed markets where it makes sense.
 Historically, these groups tended to be vertically focused, such as a drug industry consortium with the members generally representing the drug industry only.
 Some consortiums are beginning to market themselves outside of their vertical to retailers or other companies who want to take advantage of learned expertise in the categories that are common across more than their own vertical and offer increased volumes.
 An example of this might be drug stores sourcing very similar products that health care organizations such as hospitals source.
 Although this may seem like a stretch for most, it is now very common within retail for non-vertical specific players to work together.